 Add ground beef to the skillet, add some salt and pepper, and cook thoroughly.

-Sprinkle 1 tablespoon of flour over the beef when it is mostly browned.
-Mix in well.
+Sprinkle 1 tablespoon of flour over the beef when it’s browned.
+Stir well for about 30 seconds.

 Add beef broth, tomato paste, dried thyme, dried ground mustard, Worcestershire sauce, and salt & pepper to taste.
 Mix thoroughly.